ferrantejake/braindump/guidelines-and-best-practices-for-writing-tests.md

 1. **Thorough**.
 Test coverage should test all possible states and scenarios.
 2. **Repeatable**.
 Tests should produce the same results every time, and should not be dependent on some auxilliary state or feature.
 3. **Professional/Readable**.
 We have a log of code at Droplit.
 For the most part, the codebase follows reasonable conventions and is fairly consistent.
 Tests are no exclusion to this.
-Intention-revealing names, good comments which discuss what a test is to accomplish, properly indented code, code which role models easy-to-follow procedural logic, etc..
+Intention-revealing names, good comments which discuss what a test is to accomplish, properly indented code, code which role models easy-to-follow procedural logic, etc.

 ## System Components \(a non-comprehensive list\)